 - Straighten up and repeat for six times

-Exercise Three: Wrist and arm flexibility
+Exercise Three: Wrist and arm stretching routine

 - Stretch out your right arm